This award recognises excellence in doctoral research.

 - Eligible persons are those who were postgraduate members of the SPA at the time of paper submission.

-- Only papers presented by current doctoral students at the most recent SPA PGR Conference are eligible for the prize.
+- Only papers presented by current doctoral students at the most recent SPA PGR Conference or SPA Annual Conference, with the full paper uploaded to the Conference system in advance, are eligible for the prize.

 A shortlist of papers will be selected for nomination by the organisers of the PGR Conference.